brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

     <img width="400" src="/images/ant3.jpg">
 </p>

 Danny & I held the kayaks on either side as directed by Ben, but they filled with water too quickly as we'd move.
 We stopped and emptied them which was slow.
-Danny wanted to put the kayaks across the zodiac which there was lots of space for, but Ben said no. We tried Bens way again and made it about 200m before having to empty.
+Danny wanted to put the kayaks across the zodiac which there was lots of space for, but Ben said no. We tried Ben's way again and made it about 200m before having to empty.
 In the meantime the two swimmers were freezing in the wind.
-It took about 30 mins to crawl back to the ship in this unneccessarily slow way.
+It took about 30 mins to crawl back to the ship in this unnecessarily slow way.

 We had been told the kayaking was a $350 add on, but it was so badly handled that they waived that fee.
 I was happy anyway, having explored closer than anyone around the cliffs, and paddled with penguins swimming beside me.
 I felt sorry for Danny who got no apology from Ben.
 I helped Danny pull in all the kayaks and store the gear, he thanked me and offered to drop me to land if I wanted to catch the excursion, which I was delighted to do.
 I managed to join the last group and only missed the very start.